Krylov Complexity and Mixed-State Phase Transition

 We refer to the situation where SWSSB occurs only at the boundary of the $p$ domain as a ``crossover’’ rather than a true phase transition.
 Numerous decohered systems exhibit such crossovers, including a noisy spin-1/2 1D chain~\cite{SWSSB-oshikawa}, 1D cluster state~\cite{noisy-cluster}, and 2D gauged Hamiltonian~\cite{SWSSB-2Dgauged}, and in the thermodynamic limit the SWSSB phase reduces to a single-point change that is not detectable in practice.
 An analogy can be drawn from classical statistical mechanics: in 1D systems no finite temperature phase transition exists, and the order parameter becomes nonzero only at zero temperature~\cite{nishimori2011elements}.
 As we will show, for SWSSB crossover the Krylov complexity remains non-singular.

 To illustrate the connection between decoherence-induced phenomena and Krylov space/complexity, we begin with the decohered Ising model with nearest-neighbor dephasing, which exhibits a crossover, and then proceed to the decohered Ising model with infinite-range dephasing, which undergoes a genuine SWSSB phase transition.
+The conceptual connection between Krylov complexity and conventional SSB is clarified in End Matter.

 \textit{Ising Model with Nearest-Neighbor Dephasing Channel---}We consider a 1D chain of $L$ qubits, initialized in $\rho_{\text{init}}=\vert\psi_{\text{init}}\rangle\langle\psi_{\text{init}}\vert$ with all spins aligned along the $X$-direction, i.e. $\vert\psi_{\text{init}}\rangle=\prod_{i=1}^{L}\vert X_i=+1\rangle$.
 The system then evolves under a nearest-neighbor dephasing channel, $\mathcal{E}[\rho]=\prod_{i=1}^{L-1}\mathcal{E}_{i}[\rho]$, with